 In August 2018, the FASB issued guidance revising the accounting for certain long-duration insurance contracts.
 The new guidance introduces material changes to the measurement of the Company's reserves for traditional life, life-contingent immediate annuities and certain voluntary accident and health insurance products.
 Under the new guidance, measurement assumptions, including those for mortality, morbidity and policy terminations, will be required to be reviewed and updated at least annually.
 The effect of updating measurement assumptions other than the discount rate are required to be measured on a retrospective basis and reported in net income.
-In addition, cash flows under the new guidance are required to be discounted using an upper-medium grade fixed income instrument yield required to be updated through OCI at each reporting date.
-Current GAAP requires reserves to utilize assumptions set at policy issuance unless updated current assumptions would result in reserves that are deficient compared to the reserves recorded.
+In addition, reserves under the new guidance are required to be discounted using an upper-medium grade fixed income instrument yield required to be updated through OCI at each reporting date.
+Current GAAP requires reserves to utilize assumptions set at policy issuance unless updated current assumptions indicate that recorded reserves are deficient.

-The new guidance requires deferred policy acquisition costs ("DAC") and other capitalized balances currently amortized in proportion to premiums or gross profits to be amortized on a constant level basis over the expected term for all long-duration insurance contracts.
-DAC will not be subject to loss recognition testing but will be reduced when actual experience exceeds expected experience.
+The new guidance also requires deferred policy acquisition costs ("DAC") and other capitalized balances currently amortized in proportion to premiums or gross profits to be amortized on a constant level basis over the expected term for all long-duration insurance contracts.
+DAC will not be subject to loss recognition testing but will be reduced when actual lapse experience exceeds expected experience.
 The new guidance will no longer require adjustments to DAC and deferred sales inducement costs ("DSI") related to unrealized gains and losses on investment securities supporting the related business.

-Market risk benefit product features are required to be measured at fair value with changes in fair value recorded in net income with the exception of changes in the fair value attributable to changes in the reporting entity's own credit risk, which are required to be recognized in OCI.
+All market risk benefit product features will be measured at fair value with changes in fair value recorded in net income with the exception of changes in the fair value attributable to changes in the reporting entity's own credit risk, which are required to be recognized in OCI.
 Substantially all of the Company's market risk benefits are reinsured and therefore these impacts are not expected to be material to the Company.

-The new guidance is to be included in the comparable financial statements issued in reporting periods beginning after December 15, 2020, thereby requiring restatement of prior periods presented.
+The new guidance is expected to be included in the comparable financial statements issued in reporting periods beginning after December 15, 2021, thereby requiring restatement of prior periods presented.
 Early adoption is permitted.
 The new guidance will be applied to affected contracts and DAC on the basis of existing carrying amounts at the earliest period presented or retrospectively using actual historical experience as of contract inception.
 The new guidance for market risk benefits is required to be adopted retrospectively.
-In July 2019, the FASB voted to expose a proposal for a thirty-day comment period to delay the effective date of the new guidance for public business entities that are SEC filers to reporting periods beginning after December 15, 2021.
-If adopted, the proposal would extend the effective date of the new guidance for public business entities that are SEC filers by one year.
+In October 2019, the FASB affirmed its decision to delay the effective date of the new guidance by one year to reporting periods beginning after December 15, 2021.